GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 14: Which ad has the highest CTR?

 **Answer**:
-> Ad 2 from AdSet 2, focused on Brand Awareness, had the highest CTR at 2.1% last week—your top performer!
-That's a bit above the workspace average of 1.7%, so it's definitely standing out.
+> Last week, Ad 2 from AdSet 2 had the highest CTR at 2.1%, which is a bit better than your workspace average of 1.7%.
+So, it's your top performer in terms of engagement—nice job!

 **DSL**:
 ```json